vannarho-fas/PotentialFutureExposureAWSSpark/README.md

-# Potential Future Exposure estimation using QuantLib, AWS Elastic Map Reduce & Spark
+# Potential Future Exposure estimation using Python, QuantLib, Spark on AWS Elastic Map Reduce

 *A first-draft proof of concept ("POC") for estimating potential future exposure ("PFE") with QuantLib and AWS Elastic Map Reduce ("EMR").*